cdapio/cdap/README.md

 - [cdap-user@googlegroups.com](https://groups.google.com/d/forum/cdap-user)

-The *cdap-user* mailing list is primarily for users using the product to develop application.
+The *cdap-user* mailing list is primarily for users using the product to develop applications.
 You can expect questions from users, release announcements, and any other discussions that we think will be helpful to the users.

 - [cdap-dev@googlegroups.com](https://groups.google.com/d/forum/cdap-dev)